-Sauternes, Barsac, sweet white Bordeaux Wine Guide with a history of the appellation, wine tasting notes , the top ten facts about Sauternes, a look at the character and style of Sauternes wines, producer and chateaux listings with links to pages on all the best estates in Sauternes, wine and food pairing tips, information on botrytis, histories of the properties, images , technical information and wine buying tips for the best values from all the top producers of sweet, white Bordeaux wine from Sauternes.
+Learn everything about Sauternes, Barsac, sweet white Bordeaux Wine in our complete Sauternes guide, with a history of the appellation, wine tasting notes, the top ten facts about Sauternes, detailed profiles on all the best wines, vineyards, and chateau with wine and food pairing tips and buying guides for all the top producers of sweet, white Bordeaux wine from Sauternes.

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification to the grapes used to produce Bordeaux wine and even vintage summaries covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide